Challenging the Current Approach to Development

 A well-being framework is increasingly being recognised as the new way of mapping and understanding long-term holistic and collective well-being of human societies.
 It shifts out of the narrow confines of economic growth and expansively lays out how improvements in multiple variables from various spheres such as the economic, social, environmental, democratic, civic and personal, independently and collectively interact to make a happier and healthier society.

-We, at TCC, used multiple frameworks of well-being being tried out across the world to build the framework that our learning eco-system is created around.
+We, at TCC, studied multiple progressive frameworks of well-being that are currently being tried out across the world to build the framework that our learning eco-system is created around.

 - Democratic values: The fundamental values that underpin a democratic society.